What are Security Ratings?

 UpGuard’s proprietary scanning infrastructure monitors and collects billions of data points daily through trusted commercial, open-source, and proprietary methods.
 Our focus is on non-invasive, passive data collection, which can be uniquely performed at scale and on-demand.

-To produce an organization's security rating, UpGuard calcuates a weighted average of the automated scan data for owned assets and combines that with the organization's questionnaire score (if applicable).
+To produce an organization's security rating, UpGuard calculates a weighted average of the automated scan data for owned assets and combines that with the organization's questionnaire score (if applicable).
 Automated scanning contribute 50% of the overall security rating, with the questionnaire score contributing the remaining 50%.

 UpGuard analyzes and calculates a security rating out of 950 using a proprietary, subtractive scoring algorithm.
 Assets begin with a complete score of 950 and then decrease as they fail cybersecurity review for specific threat signals.
 Deductions are weighted by the severity of the risk (critical, high, medium, low).
 While the security rating can be indicative of your external security posture, it's also important to assess how your score is affected.